USEPA/workshops/lessons/time_series.md

 Types of WQ/estuarine time series
 ========================================================
-* The two most common water quality time series:

 * discrete monitoring data (e.g., nutrient data)
   * Many large systems have these data
   * Good for trend analysis
   * Typically a monthly time step
   * Detection limits can be an issue

   ***
 <div align='center'>